motherlight/vagrant-lamp-stack/README.md

 1. Using homebrew, install `vagrant` and `virtualbox`.

-2. Clone this repo into your desired project directory.
+2. Clone this repo into your desired project directory

   ```sh
 cd ~/Development